 What do learners need to learn?
-Skills Identifies the purpose of the improvement process, and how data can be used to support the process.
-EC5 MC5 to support the process.
-DC1 Identifies different types of data in a business environment, and those that will most effectively support the improvement process.
+Skills Identifies the purpose of the improvement process, and how data can be used EC5 to support the process.
+MC5 DC1 Identifies different types of data in a business environment, and those that will most effectively support the improvement process.
 DC4 Sources a range of suitable data for business research purposes.
 Uses an integrated data source and explains how the data is produced.